open-watcom/open-watcom-v2/BUILD.md

     upwards of two hours even on a fairly fast machine.
 There is a *lot* to build!

-    You may want to run `builder cprel` after successfully building everything to copy the complete system to the release (`rel`) tree.
+    You may want to run `builder cprel` from inside the `bld` directory after successfully building everything to copy the complete system to the release (`rel`) tree.

 2. `clean.bat` (DOS/Windows), `clean.cmd` (OS/2), or `clean.sh` (Linux).
     This script erases all the object files, executable files, etc.